Mac System Preferences/System Settings Not Responding? 8 Fixes

 4. Force Restart Mac

-A straightforward yet effective fix: force restart your Mac by holding down the power button.
+A simple yet effective fix: force restart your Mac by holding down the power button.

 5. Delete Preferences plist File